-- You will need to write logic to validate certificates. - To build a successful scurl client, you will have to test it extensively.
-The broader a set of test cases you can generate and the more automated you can make your testing regimen, the easier your life will be.
+- To build a successful scurl client, you will have to test it extensively.
+The broader a set of test cases you can generate and the more automated you can make your testing regimen, the easier your life will be. - To aid in your development process we are releasing a small subset of test cases.
+Run